 Make sure your child uses age-appropriate play structures.
-Follow the manufacturer's installation instructions.
+If you install a play structure at home, follow the manufacturer's installation instructions.

 Deaths are rare on playground equipment and slides.
 When they do happen, they usually result from a child's head, neck, or clothing (e.g., cords or scarves) getting stuck in a play structure opening.
 For this reason, when your child uses these play structures, make sure she is not wearing any clothing with cords, have her wear a neck warmer instead of a scarf, and remove her bike helmet, if she is wearing one.